mmistakes/mm-github-pages-starter/_posts/2020-9-10-hardcoded-key-lead-to-account-takeover.md

 ```

-Lastly, by using Burpsuite's Turbo Intruder and the wordlist generated from the script, I was able to gain access to my own account in relatively short amount of time :)
+Lastly, by using Burpsuite's Turbo Intruder and the wordlist generated from the script, I was able to "forcefully" gain access to my own account in relatively short amount of time :)

 ![intruder](/assets/images/writeup-1/intruder.png)